TL;DR

 What this covers

-How to write Cursor rules that actually change model behavior, instead of the 200-line “be helpful, write clean code” walls that get politely ignored.
-The rules system has two shapes in current Cursor: project rules under .cursor/rules/*.mdc with frontmatter (globs, scope, alwaysApply), and the legacy single .cursorrules file in the repo root.
-This guide covers both, when to pick which, what to put in them, and the rules anti-patterns that produce zero behavior change.
+How to write Cursor rules that actually change model behavior, instead of the aspirational walls that get politely ignored.
+The rules system has three places it reads from in current Cursor: project rules under .cursor/rules/*.mdc with frontmatter, the legacy single .cursorrules file in the repo root, and the newer AGENTS.md plain-markdown file.
+This guide covers each, when to pick which, what to put in them, and the anti-patterns that produce zero behavior change.

 Who this is for

-Cursor users whose agent keeps making the same mistake — wrong import style, wrong test runner, wrong file location — and who have realized that re-prompting it every chat is not scalable.
-Especially valuable on teams: the shared rules file is how project conventions stop relying on tribal memory.
-If you have not done basic onboarding yet, run Cursor for beginners first.
+Cursor users whose agent keeps making the same mistake — wrong import style, wrong test runner, wrong file location — and who have realized re-prompting every chat is not scalable.
+Especially valuable on teams: the shared rules folder is how project conventions stop relying on tribal memory.

 When to reach for it